HaogeL/DAFIP/README.md

 vitis_hls -p gray2bin
 ```
 ### Optimize timing: trade area for timing
 Because xor operation is **commutative** and **associative**, we can xor many different bits in parallel.
 Implementation found in function [gray2bin_paral](https://github.com/HaogeL/DAFIP/blob/main/GrayBin/vitis_hls/gray_bin.h#L63) utilizes the idea of [parallel prefix algorithms](https://www.chessprogramming.org/Parallel_Prefix_Algorithms).
 The delay for N-bit gray-to-bincary convertion roughly equals to $ceil(log_{2}{N})$ times of the propagation dealy of an **xor** operation.
-In the provided example, C synthesis results of optimized and non-optimized gray-to-binary conversions are compared in the table below.
+In the provided example, C synthesis results of optimized and non-optimized gray-to-binary conversions are compared in the table below with ap_vld as port-level protocal and ap_ctrl_hs as block-level protocal.
 ```text
 +----------------+-------+---------+--------+---------+----------+----+----+
 |     Modules    |       | Latency | Latency|         |          |    |    |